PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/policyevent.rst

   .. attribute:: PolicyEvent.appliedPolicy

-    The decision that was made by the policy engine, see :ref:`modifyingpolicydecisions`.
+    The decision that was made by the policy engine, see :ref:`modifyingpolicydecisions` and :attr:`DNSQuestion.appliedPolicy` for the attributes of :attr:`PolicyEvent.appliedPolicy`.

-    .. attribute:: PolicyEvent.appliedPolicy.policyName

-      A string with the name of the policy.
-      Set by :ref:`policyName <rpz-policyName>` in the :func:`rpzFile` and :func:`rpzMaster` configuration items.
-      It is advised to overwrite this when modifying the :attr:`PolicyEvent.appliedPolicy.policyKind`

-    .. attribute:: PolicyEvent.appliedPolicy.policyAction

-        The action taken by the engine

-    .. attribute:: PolicyEvent.appliedPolicy.policyCustom

-        The CNAME content for the ``pdns.policyactions.Custom`` response, a string

-    .. attribute:: PolicyEvent.appliedPolicy.policyKind

-      The kind of policy response, there are several policy kinds:

-      -  ``pdns.policykinds.Custom`` will return a NoError, CNAME answer with the value specified in :attr:`PolicyEvent.appliedPolicy.policyCustom`
-      -  ``pdns.policykinds.Drop`` will simply cause the query to be dropped
-      -  ``pdns.policykinds.NoAction`` will continue normal processing of the query
-      -  ``pdns.policykinds.NODATA`` will return a NoError response with no value in the answer section
-      -  ``pdns.policykinds.NXDOMAIN`` will return a response with a NXDomain rcode
-      -  ``pdns.policykinds.Truncate`` will return a NoError, no answer, truncated response over UDP.
-Normal processing will continue over TCP

-    .. attribute:: PolicyEvent.appliedPolicy.policyTTL

-        The TTL in seconds for the ``pdns.policyactions.Custom`` response

   .. attribute:: PolicyEvent.qname